aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-segment-security.md

       # The name of the VRF that the segments and policies are defined in.
       vrfs:
         - name: <str; required; unique>
-          segments:
+          segments: # required

               # Segment name.
             - name: <str; required; unique>

               # The set of match-lists that define the segment.
 These can be a mix of IPv4 and IPv6 lists.
-              definition: # required
+              definition: # <=2 items; required

                   # The name of the prefix match-list.
+You can have a maximum of one per address-family.
                 - name: <str>

-                  # Indicate which address family the match list belongs to e.g. ipv4 or ipv6.
+                  # Indicate which address-family the match list belongs to e.g. ipv4 or ipv6.
                   address_family: <str; "ipv4" | "ipv6"; required>
                   covered: <bool; default=False>